 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Missouri Housing MHDC oversees ESG funding granted to local agencies.
 The City of Columbia works with each of Continuum of Care Development the ESG grantees through the Basic Needs Coalition to coordinate services for homeless Commission populations.

-The FY 2019 Annual Action Plan addresses several goals, objectives and action items of the City's Commence Community Comprehensive Plan including the following:-Encourage universal design and practices for aging in Comprehensive Development placePromote construction of affordable housingPromote home ownership and affordable Plan Department housing options, and encourage integrated residential densification via flexibility and dwelling unit options.
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+The FY 2019 Annual Action Plan addresses several goals, objectives and action items of the City's Companyahanaiya Community Comprehensive Plan including the following:-Encourage universal design and practices for aging in Comprehensive Development placePromote construction of affordable housingPromote home ownership and affordable Plan Department housing options, and encourage integrated residential densification via flexibility and dwelling unit options.